marcsous/gadgetron-example/README.md

 An example of how to use matlab gadgets in [this old version](https://github.com/marcsous/gadgetron) of gadgetron.

-1. Start by installing the [old version](https://github.com/marcsous/gadgetron)
+1. Start by installing the [old version](https://github.com/marcsous/gadgetron) of gadgetron

 2. Launch ```gadgetron``` server